behnazkhoshnood/Nonogram-puzzle/README.md

 This puzzle is a fun colorful game and like all the other simple puzzle game improves players strategy and way of thinking.

-- As a player, I want the game be functional and give the right result by clicking the colored or gray squares.

 - As a player, I want to easily be able to find the rules about the game.

 - As a player, I want to play a puzzle game that I can enjoy.

+- As a player, I want the game be functional and give the right result by clicking the colored or gray squares.

-- As a player, I like to strategize which squares are gray(blank) or colored by being able to right/left click on them the different from each other.
+- As a player, I like to strategize which squares are gray(blank) or colored by being able to right/left click on them the differentiate them from each other.

-- As a player I want the game page don't pop up any alert or bugs while playing.
+- As a player, I want the game page don't pop up any alert or bugs while I'm playing.

-- As a player I want to compare my result to other players and find out about high scores.
+- As a player, I want to compare my result to other players and find out about high scores.

 - As a player, I want to be able to contact the support in case of any bugs or problems accuring during the game.